The programmer's brain - memory and code

 The memory

 The introduction for the memory is a carpet that goes along the entire book, which makes the reading experience enjoyable, as I can relate to the problems of forgetting things often.
-On the other hand, this is known by science and as depicted by the book, the only known medicine for that is spaced intervals and revisit the content often.
+On the other hand, this is known by science and as depicted by the book, the only known medicine for that is spaced intervals and revisiting the content often.

 If you were ever wondering why you’ve forgotten a lot of what you learned in college, this is why!
 Unless you revisit knowledge, or are forced to think about it, you will lose memories.